 Most people would prefer to remain and receive care in their own home irrespective of any physical or mental infirmity.
 This is a principle objective of community care.
 However, in practice how much assistance you receive from your local authority social services department will depend on the extent of your needs for services and their eligibility criteria.

-Commonly, many older people, their family and carers consider whether to move into a care home as an option.
+.
+It is important to plan for care home fees to ensure that you still have something to pass on for the future if you want to leave something for your loved ones.
+The average care home costs can vary widley.
 Residential and nursing homes usually charge on a weekly basis.
 The amount of the fee will depend on the nature and level of care provided, the location and facilities of the home.